Allergy Shots in Peoria, IL: What to Know

 Are there allergists near me in Peoria?

 Peoria has several allergy practices serving Peoria County, including those affiliated with OSF HealthCare and UnityPoint Health.
 Wait times for new patients can reach 3-5 weeks during peak mold and ragweed season.
-An at-home alternative offers telehealth consultations and sublingual drops delivered to your Peoria address.
+Curex at-home SCIT (allergy shots) via telehealth offers an alternative in select states.

 Can I get allergy treatment at home in Peoria, IL?

 Yes.
-Curex offers at-home allergy testing and sublingual immunotherapy drops delivered directly to your door in Peoria, starting at $59 per month.
-A board-certified Curex allergist creates your treatment plan via telehealth, eliminating trips to a Peoria County clinic.
+Curex offers at-home SCIT (allergy shots) delivered to eligible Peoria residents, starting at $129 per month in select states.
+A board-certified allergist creates your treatment plan via telehealth, and injections are self-administered at home with Virtual Shot Room supervision by trained Curex clinical staff for the first injection from each new vial or concentration.
 Peoria's 111K residents can access treatment without weekly drives to an allergist office.

 This content is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about a medical condition.
 Content reviewed by board-certified allergists at Curex.